ArmandoSaboia/weather_prediction_app/README.md

 ## Features

-1. Predicts tomorrow's temperature using historical weather data
+1. Predicts tomorrow's temperature using historical weather data fetched from the OpenWeatherMap API
 2. Automated model selection and training using PyCaret
 3. User-friendly interface built with the Dash framework